espsrc/spsrc_user_docs/docs/access_guide.md

 ### Create a user account

-Open a terminal and run the following commands:
+Open a terminal and run the following commands.
+When you enter the ```openssl``` command below, you have to enter twice the password for the new user.
+The hash code will only be used in the ```useradd``` command, and you don't need to keep it.
 ```
 # Generate a new password hash:
 openssl passwd